Robert de Boron: Works

 Robert de Boron gave the Grail myth a Christian dimension to produce a history of the Grail.
 According to him, Joseph of Arimathea used the Grail (the Last Supper vessel) to catch the last drops of blood from the Christ's body as he hung on the cross.
 Joseph's family brought the Grail to the vaus d'Avaron, the valleys of Avaron in the west, which later writers changed to Avalon, identified with Glastonbury, where they guarded it until the rise of Arthur and the coming of Percival.
 Robert also introduced a "Rich Fisher" variation on the Fisher King and is also credited with introducing Merlin as born of a devil and a virgin, and destined to be a redeemed Antichrist.
 In particular, his works laid a foundation for the Vulgate Cycle and were eventually included into it in a reworked form, and then into the subsequent Post-Vulgate Cycle, formerly known as the "pseudo-Robert de Boron cycle" due to the Huth Merlin manuscript author's attribution of the entire work to Robert.

 As a character

-Robert de Boron appears as Boron in Umberto Eco's Italian novel Baudolino (2000).
+Robert de Boron appears as a character in Umberto Eco's Italian novel Baudolino (2000).